-The next stop was the social media lab or the home of the amazing @DeltaAssist team.
+The next stop was the social media lab or the home of the amazing @Delta team.
 There are few months that go by that I don’t tout how great this team is when you need them.

 Then on to the OCC or the Operations / Customer Center.
 Let me just tell you this place is amazing.
 Not just the overwhelming technology there but the people and what they do.

-They are real time tracking and working to get 100% of all flights completed each and every day.
+They are real-time tracking and working to get 100% of all flights completed each and every day.
 Clearly that is impossible depending on the goal.
-For the day I visited, after a rough weather day the day before, was 99.5% of all flights and they were beating that goal mainline!
+For the day I visited, after a rough weather day the day before was 99.5% of all flights and they were beating that goal mainline!
 Translation into normal English – we flyers are getting to where we want to be thanks to these folks’ hard work!

 They are tracking everything.
 From news, to all the many regional partners that all have their own control centers that then communicate with our mothership – this is an amazing amount of data flowing into one place to be sorted out.
 The dance to make this all work is impressive.

 Then there are the weather folks that are a major part of the daily operations as you can guess.
 Not just for the day, but for days ahead and they can even share the data they find with all the other bits of Delta, even Trainer Oil, if it can have an impact on operations.
-Brilliant and a great use of valuable data that can help us and the company.
+Brilliant — and a great use of valuable data that can help us and the company.

 Next what I simply call parts (yeah that sounds dumb, but for us, bits that keep jets running are just parts, right).
 Seriously, when something breaks on a jet you have to get a replacement.
 That may mean flying a jet to a hub or location that has the part or in some other way getting the part to where the broken jet is.
 Many of these folks have been on the front line of repairing jets so they know not just logistics but often the part they are working with.
-This all just cooks my brain and so builds my appreciation for all that goes in to making all 1000+ takeoffs and landings work each and every day.
+This all just cooks my brain and so builds my appreciation for all that goes into making all 1000+ takeoffs and landings work each and every day.
 Humbling to say the very least.

 Then there is stuff that just makes me giggle.
-They, like every company on the planet, have break room, but a toaster out in tech room – really? – too funny to me.
+They, like every company on the planet, have a break room, but a toaster out in tech room – really? – too funny to me.

-Lastly there was the situation room.
-Not just for meetings but if things go wrong you are going to see the people that matter all in this room.
+Lastly, there was the situation room.
+Not just for meetings — but if things go wrong you are going to see the people that matter all in this room.

 So what to take away from all of this?
-One is there will just about never be a time Delta is not “up and running”.
+One is there will just about never be a time Delta is not “up and running.”
 They have a fully TESTED backup in case “whatever” happens.
 The airline’s operations is truly overwhelming and stunning.
 I have always been uber impressed how just about perfect Delta “works” and now I see why they truly are THIS good.
 Wow factor is off the charts.